2 Days Machu Picchu Tour by Car.

 • Original Passport: You can't use a copy of your passport; you need to make sure your original passport is valid for at least six months to enter and leave Peru.
 Also, make sure your passport has two blank pages for the stamps when you come in and out.

-• Student ID: This is only required if you have booked the Salkantay Trek as a student.
-You must have a student card issued by your university (up to the age of 25).
-It should contain the following details: university information, personal information, a student photo and a valid date no later than 31 December of the year of travel.
+• Student ID: Required only if you booked Machu Picchu tour as a student.
+Your student card must be issued by your university (for travelers up to 25 years old) and include university details, your personal info, a photo, and a valid date no later than December 31 of the travel year.

 Itinerary